NonceGeek/scaffold-rooch/src/app/docs/document.en.md

 Self-Holding your BTC on the Bitcoin mainnet, no need of sending them into another wallet or making a single Bitcoin transaction.
 This is the most flexible and secured way of earning the $GROW token.

-For each BTC that you hold for each day , you are eligible to claim 1,000 $GROW tokens.
+For each BTC that you hold for each day , you are eligible to claim the $GROW tokens.

 > The ability of proving that you are holding BTC on the Bitcoin mainnet is a feature supported by the Rooch Network.
 Once you login the Grow Bitcoin platform by connecting your Bitcoin wallet, the underlying smart contract will be able to access the state of your Bitcoin wallet and response to state changes in real time.